Download PDF here.

 A new sculpture in corten-steel Boxes of Air is made.
 Five more sculptures are produced, further developing this expression in depth.

-Confirms second major show in China, Resistance and Persistence, which travels from the Art Museum of the Nanjing University of the Arts to the Guangdong Museum of Art, Guangzhou, and the Hubei Museum of Art, Wuhan (2017).
+Second major exhibition in China Sean Scully: Resistance and Persistence.
+Paintings 1967-2015.
+London and New York travels from the Art Museum of the Nanjing University of the Arts to the Guangdong Museum of Art, Guangzhou, and the Hubei Museum of Art, Wuhan.

 Revisits the techniques first introduced in the late sixties with spray painting.